THE NATION CLASSROOM

 1. In Document One, Martin Luther King Jr. states, “The danger of this period is not that Negroes will lose their gains.”
 Twelve years later, Carey McWilliams (Document Six) echoes that sentiment, saying, “These gains cannot be reversed.”
 Identify a passage from another excerpt that appears to dispute these opinions, and review how it differs from King and/or McWilliams’s position.

-2. In Document Six, Cary McWilliams paints a relatively optimistic portrait of the civil rights progress achieved by African Americans by 1978.
+2. In Document Six, Carey McWilliams paints a relatively optimistic portrait of the civil rights progress achieved by African- Americans by 1978.
 Compare and contrast the McWilliams piece with Document Four, the 1968 essay “Television” by John Horn.
-In what ways does the McWilliams essay portray a different sort of society than the one described by Horn ten years earlier?
+In what ways does McWilliams portray a different sort of society than the one described by Horn ten years earlier?

 3. Compare and contrast the following two quotations: